fletchjp/MERG-Arduino-Software/README.md

 There are two more examples, ArduinoBoostFunctionBind and ArduinoBoostFunctionPhoenix which show different ways to delete a string from a vector of strings.

+### Boost for Arduino

+I have found this more recent Boost 1.66.0 and I am looking to get this working as well.
+At the moment I have problems.

  ## Branches

  I have decided to hold some codes in branches of this repository, rather than having a lot of other repositories at this stage.